Preston-Landers/pyuac/README.md

 The PyWin32 package is required by this library (pyuac).

-If you get ImportErrors when you run this on the win32* modules (win32event or win32com) usually that means PyWin32 is either not installed at all, or else the installation is incomplete;
+If you get ImportError or ModuleNotFoundError when you run this, usually that means PyWin32 is either not installed at all, or else the installation is incomplete; see below.
-see below.

 PyWin32 can be installed via pip, but sometimes there are problems completing the installation scripts which install the COM object support required by pyuac.

 Typically, this can be fixed doing the following:

 * Launching a command prompt as Administrator
 * Activate your Python virtual environment, if needed.
+* `pip install pywin32`
 * `python venv\Scripts\pywin32_postinstall.py -install`

 Replace `venv` above with the path to your Python installation.